Chao-Z/Horizontal_gene_transfer_project/README.md

 for i in *.del.fa; do raxmlHPC –f d –m PROTCATAUTO –p 123456 –s $i –n $i.tre; done

-Actually you could select other methods and programs you like to build trees, such as MrBayes.
+Actually, you could select other methods and programs you like to build trees, such as MrBayes.